-Digital payments clear bottlenecks and create efficiency
+Digital and mobile payments clear bottlenecks and create efficiency

 How does that work on the level of an individual business (of any size)?
 There’s a “halo effect” that comes from faster, more transparent digital payments.
 Digitizing payments can dramatically transform the finance function so that it’s more efficient — and more strategic.

 First, there’s the efficiency benefit, which also relates to how digital payments improve cash flow and allow you to better manage your working capital.
 (We know cash flow is a major concern for small- and medium-sized businesses, and it’s been especially important since the pandemic.)